July 18, 2024 tips for caring for an orchid indoors

 Light Requirements

-• South or West-facing Windows: Use a sheer curtain to diffuse the light.
+• South or West facing Windows: Try using a sheer curtain to diffuse the light.

 Temperature and Humidity

-If your home is too dry, especially in winter, you might want to look into using a humidity tray or a small humidifier near your orchid.
+If your home is too dry, especially in the winter, a humidity tray or a small humidifier placed near your orchid can make all the difference.
+And see it thriving rather than struggling.

 Watering Your Orchid

-• Frequency: Water once a week during the growing season and reduce in winter.
+• Frequency: Water once a week during the growing season and reduce how often you’re doing it in the winter (orchids don’t need as much when it’s colder and darker).

-• Method: Water thoroughly, allowing water to drain out of the bottom.
+• Method: Water thoroughly and let water drain out of the bottom.
 Never let your orchid sit in water.

 Feeding Your Orchid

-Orchids aren’t heavy feeders but they do appreciate regular fertilizing during their growing season.
-Use a balanced, water soluble orchid fertilizer and follow these tips:
+Orchids don’t need a huge amount of feeding but they do appreciate regular fertilizing during their growing season.

-• Dilution: Use half the recommended strength to avoid burning the roots.
+• Dilution: Use half the recommended strength.
+If you use the full amount it can burn the roots.

-• Application: Apply fertilizer after watering to prevent root burn.
+• Application: Apply the fertilizer after you’ve watered as you’re less likely to get root burn.

 Repotting Your Orchid